Sarthak3003/JTP-TechnicalProject/README.md

 ## Dataset

-[Describe the dataset used for crop recommendation, if applicable.]
+**Context**
+This dataset was build by augmenting datasets of rainfall, climate and fertilizer data available for India.

+**Data fields**
+- N : ratio of Nitrogen content in soil
+- P : ratio of Phosphorous content in soil
+K : ratio of Potassium content in soil temperature - temperature in degree Celsius humidity - relative humidity in % ph - ph value of the soil rainfall - rainfall in mm

 ## API Documentation

-[Provide information on how to use the API endpoints.]
+Detailed API documentation can be found here: [API Documentation](https://documenter.getpostman.com/view/18905408/2sA3Bj7Ygr)

 ## Running the Application

 Now, let's get our website up and running!

+#### Before Starting

+The backend of the website which is built on Django Rest Framework will require a `.env` file.
+This file will contain the "SECRET_KEY" of Django Rest Framework as well as

 ### Installation

 1. **Clone the repository:**

 First, we need to download the files for our website onto our computer.
-Don't worry, it's easy!
-You just need to open a special program called a "command prompt" and type in some commands.
+You just need to open command prompt and type in some commands.

 ` git clone <repository_url> `

 2. **Navigate to the project directory:**

 After cloning, we need to go to the folder where our website files are saved.

 ` cd crop-recommendation-website `

 3. **Install backend dependencies:**

-    Next, we'll install some additional software that our website needs to work properly.
-This is done by typing a special command into the command prompt.
+Next, we'll install some additional modules that our website needs to work properly.
+To do this, run the following command in the command prompt.

 - ` cd backend `

 - ` pip install -r requirements.txt `

 **NOTE:** If the above command gives errors, try:
 ` python -m pip install requirements.txt `

 4. **Install frontend dependencies:**

-    Our website also has some frontend software that needs to be installed.
+To install frontend dependencies, run the following command in the command prompt.

 - ` cd frontend `

 - ` npm install `

 ### Running via Docker

 1. **Build and run the Docker containers:**

 If you installed Docker earlier, this step will be super easy!
 Just type in one command, and Docker will take care of the rest.

 ` docker-compose up --build `

 Now, you should be able to see our website by typing `http://localhost:3000` into your web browser!